percona/k8spsmdb-docs/docs/operator.md

 ### `roles.roles`

-An array of roles (with names of the role and the database) from which this role inherits privileges.
-The field is mandatory.
-Empty array (`[]`) can be used to specify no roles to inherit from.
+An array of roles (with names of the role and the database) from which this role inherits privileges, if any.

 | Value type | Example |
 | ---------- | ------- |